 Vance insisted during the appearance that Black history is not erased from public spaces and that the administration celebrates all American history.
 His assertion came just four days after a federal judge on June 12, 2026, ordered the Trump administration to reinstall slavery and climate exhibits removed from national parks and monuments, ruling they did not align with the administration’s “preferred narrative.”
 A separate judge had ordered restoration of a slavery exhibit connected to enslaved people once owned by President George Washington in February 2026.

 Both rulings directly contradicted the vice president’s statement, though both have since been unwound on appeal.
 The Third Circuit vacated the February Philadelphia order on June 18, ruling the city has no authority over exhibit content on federal property and clearing the way for the administration’s own replacement panels.
-On June 23, the First Circuit stayed the June 12 nationwide restoration order, meaning the administration is not currently required to reinstall the removed exhibits before the July 4 anniversary.
-The National Park Service has moved to install its revised President’s House panels, which historians say soften George Washington’s role in slavery.
+On July 2, the First Circuit formally lifted the June 12 nationwide restoration order, finding the plaintiff groups had not shown they would suffer irreparable harm while the case continues.
+A day later, the Third Circuit issued a mandate allowing the National Park Service to proceed with replacing the Philadelphia slavery exhibit; Philadelphia has since asked the court to recall that mandate until at least its deadline to seek rehearing has passed.

 Goldberg and Hostin Challenge Administration Record